fischit87/Heating-Curve-Simulation/README.md

+<h2>I am not a developer, so this is just for fun and for anyone who might have use of it. </h2>
+<p>Anyone who would like to support, please contact me.</p>

-# Heating Curve Simulator v2
+# Heating Curve Simulator

-Diese Version ist als moderne Home-Assistant-Custom-Integration aufgebaut und benötigt **keine** Einträge in der `configuration.yaml`.
+Diese Version ist als Home-Assistant-Custom-Integration aufgebaut und benötigt **keine** Einträge in der `configuration.yaml`.

 ## Funktionen
 - 3 automatisch erzeugte `number`-Entitäten